-Every half-day absence from school has to be classified by the school (not by the parent/carer), as either AUTHORISED or UNAUTHORISED.
+Every half-day absence from school has to be classified by the school (not by the parent), as either authorised or unauthorised.
 This is why information about the cause of any absence is always required.
-Each half-day is known as a 'session'
+Each half-day is known as a 'session'.

-Authorised absences are morning or afternoon sessions away from school for a genuine reason such as illness (You will be asked to provide medical evidence for your child before this can be authorised), medical or dental appointments which unavoidably fall in school time, emergencies or other unavoidable cause for which you are able to provide evidence.
+Authorised absences are morning or afternoon sessions away from school for a genuine reason such as illness (although you may be asked to provide medical evidence for your child before this can be authorised), medical or dental appointments which unavoidably fall in school time, emergencies or other unavoidable cause.